bendiy/wtf-did-you-do/README.md

 ---------------------------------------------
 You may need to edit you pg_hba.conf file or add a `.pgpass` file to this directory to ensure the app will run without prompting you for a password.
+It should still work fine, but you will be prompted to enter your postgres password once for each schema it backups up.
+You can avoid this with a `.pgpass` file or allowing access in pg_hba.conf.

 Please see these sites for more details:

 http://www.postgresql.org/docs/current/static/libpq-pgpass.html